jestem00/Doppleganger-Viewer/README.md

 Each user will need their own Alchemy API Key which can be obtained for free from www.alchemy.com

+The API Key can be hard coded in the Javascript below or entered each time with the input box

 Only the original Dopplegänger contract address has been validated and it is unknown of other collections will work as well

 Author: jestemzero with assistance from ChatGPT, Gemini and Claude LLMs